Structure Content Projects, Groups, and Permissions

 Click Add Users.

-Click Local User, and then enter the user details for user Ashley.
-For Display name, use the verbose name, but use just Ashley for Username.
-Skip Email, and give Ashley the site role of Publisher, as it says in the verbose name.
+Click Local User, and then enter the user details for Ashley.
+For Display name, use the verbose name, for Username, enter Ashley.
+Skip Email, and set Ashley’s site role as described above step 1.

 Do the same to create the other three users, and assigning them the site roles that are suggested in their verbose names.